 Congenital cysts in the neck are typically evaluated with physical examination and imaging that may include an ultrasound or CT scan.
 Surgical removal of congenital cysts is often recommended since they may increase in size and become infected.

-If you or a family member may have any of these conditions call Queen City Ear Nose and Throat at (704) 703-1080 or book an appointment online today.
+If you or a family member have any head and neck disorders, it’s best to consult a highly skilled ENT specialist.
+Contact Queen City Ear Nose and Throat if you’re searching for local ENT experts in Charlotte, NC.
+We’re big enough to serve you but small enough to care.
+Call us at (704) 703-1080 or book an appointment online today.